skydoves/Rainbow/README.md

 ```

 ### BinaryRainbowView
-BinaryRainbowView is a gradient view for implementing a simple gradation effect. <br>
+BinaryRainbowView is a gradient view for implementing a simple view with gradations.

 ```gradle
 <com.skydoves.rainbow.BinaryRainbowView